White Latin Americans: Self-identified Populations

 The country with the largest number of self-identified Euro-Latino inhabitants in Latin America is Brazil, with 88 million out of 203.0 million total Brazilians, or 43.5% of the total population, as of the 2022 census.
 Brazil's southern region contains the highest concentration, at 79% of the population self-identificated.
 Argentina received the largest number of post-colonial European immigrants, with more than 7 million, second only to the United States, which received 24 million.
-In terms of percentage of the total population, Uruguay and Argentina have the highest concentrations of self-identified or classified whites, who constitute +80% of their total population, while Honduras, Ecuador, Haiti, Honduras, Bolivia, Peru, Guatemala, Panama and El Salvador have the smallest classified white population, in a range of 1-15%.
+In terms of percentage of the total population, Uruguay, Argentina and Cuba have the highest concentrations of self-identified or classified whites, who constitute solidly +60% of their total population along with Costa Rica and Puerto Rico but these lasts more variable in different estimates, while Panama, Bolivia, El Salvador, Guatemala, Ecuador, Peru, Honduras and Haiti have the smallest classified white population, in a range of 1-15%.